 - Reticulated Natural Gas Rebate: $74.92 / year

-Am I eligible for the electricity and gas rebate?
+Am I eligible for the seniors and pensioners electricity and gas rebates?

 In order to be eligible for either the Electricity or Gas rebate in Queensland, you’ll need to hold one of the following: